mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "They can wait."

-"Kipnu-"

-_I could run now.
-I wanted to run.
-I had this all planned out: deliver the message, then serve my time in Ulukoma and come back.
+"Kipnu..."
+His gaze cast doubt on my resolve.
+How easy it would have been to have him with me for the whole journey; to know that I wouldn't be alone in thinking I was doing what was right, what was needed.
+But my comfort wasn't worth Kipnu's safety.
+I could have run then: I wanted to run.
+My plan was already thought through: deliver the message, then serve my time in Ulukoma and come back.
 I could survive.
-But if Kipnu came with me?
-I would have to fend for both of us in Ulukoma.
-Kipnu couldn't find food in the wild, or fight off someone trying to steal from us.
-He doesn't know how to survive in a place like that._
+But if Kipnu were with me, I wouldn't stop worrying about him, and he about me.
+We would never make it Shaki, much less the senate hall.

-I lowered my voice and spoke resolutely.
+I lowered my voice and kept my voice from breaking.
 "It may take a while, but I'll be back.
 I promise."

-"What are you talking about?
-The trains run all day."

-I paused not knowing how to respond, and in that time his face turned to realization.

-"No," he said.
-"You're interrupting the senate?"

-His gaze cast doubt on my resolve.
-How easy it would have been to say yes; to have him next to me while I interrupted a room full of politicians to deliver a note.
-To know that I wouldn't be alone when I did what I felt was right.
-But my comfort wasn't worth Kipnu's safety.
-I had to keep him out of it.

-"Why?" he asked.
+He was confused.
+"Take a while?
+But the trains run all day."
+But then his face turned to suspicion.
+"What are you planning?"

 I couldn't hold back the moisture pooling on my cheeks, the "mist of grief" as my mother called it.
 I took a deep breath to cool myself down and wiped it away, and felt even more resolute.